StefanGecko/ComputerDatabaseTestNG/readme.md

 ```

 # Report
-Once the build has finished in the project structure under target folder a report will be created named report.html.
+Once the build has finished in the project structure under ExtendReports folder a report will be created named ExtendReportResults.html.
 Open the report in browser to review the results.
 Also a copy of generated report will be available in the zip folder.